Supported byEU

 Modern Madrid Walking Tour: Malasaña, Chueca, La Latina & Lavapiés

-Contemporary Madrid and barrio life.
-We explore Malasaña, Chueca, La Latina, and Lavapiés, tracing La Movida and today’s vibrant street culture.
-Along the way we stop at Plaza Dos de Mayo, Plaza de Chueca, Cava Baja, Mercado de la Cebada, and Mercado San Fernando, with tapas stops and a taste of madroño liqueur — a journey into the rhythm of local life.
+Modern Madrid and life in its neighborhoods.
+We'll explore Malasaña, Chueca, La Latina, and Lavapiés, following in the footsteps of the Movida Madrileña and the vibrant urban culture of today.
+During the tour, we'll visit Plaza del Dos de Mayo, Plaza de Chueca, Cava Baja, Mercado de la Cebada, and Mercado San Fernando, where we'll discover local shops and sample Madroño liqueur—a journey to the rhythm of local life.

 Basic Information